PierreDuc/ts-method-cache/README.md

 result to be cached.
 Caching is based on the passed parameters to the method and an optional key string you can set as a parameter in the decorator:  `@MethodCache(key)`.
 If the key is omitted, an GUID is generated.

 Be aware though that you have no control and no means (yet) to access said cache if you do not pass a key.

+- `@MemoryCache`
+This will cache the result of the method for the duration of the application.
+Refreshing the browser or restarting the application will clear the cache.

+*Simple usage:*

     import {MemoryCache} from "ts-method-cache";